WebSocket Communication Protocol

 WebsocketProtocol

-) implementing theProtocol
+) that implements theProtocol

 interface